 As a longtime comic book fan, it had been a long time since I had seen a film I wanted to see more of.
 I wasn’t a big fan of the last Hellboy film, and had not been a fan of the original trilogy at all.
 I had been thinking about doing a Hellboy movie post for a while, but really didn’t know how to start.
 I decided on a phrase I read from a comic book review site, about how the comic book Hellboy was a perfect example of what Marvel had been trying to do for years.
 It was a simple question, but a tough one to answer.
 Was this Hellboy a Marvel character?
 DC property?
 Both?
-So, I picked a title for this blog post and a
+So, I picked a title for this blog post

 If you have ever seen the movie Hellboy, you know this dark and gritty character is a creation of the comic book giant Marvel.
 He is a big guy with a tail, a guy with a tail.
 He has been a constant in the Marvel series from the very beginning.
 In fact, he is one of the original characters created for Marvel Comics, along with the likes of Spider-Man, the X-Men and the Avengers.